PrivacyVandaag/PrivacyVandaag/README.md

 GitHub project: https://github.com/PrivacyVandaag/PrivacyVandaag.
 The app is currently in beta test.
 As soon as the app becomes publically available, we will post a link here to the app in the play store.

-## Hints for adaptations for your own use
+## Hints for using this app for your own use
 Do you want to adapt this app to follow some interesting feeds of your own?
-Check where the main adaptations should be made:
+Check where some major adjustments should be made:
-* In /java/.../adpater/DrawerAdapter.java the navigation menu is defined.
+* In /java/.../adapter/DrawerAdapter.java the navigation menu is defined.
 * In /java/.../provider/FeedData.java the feeds that are to be followed are defined and added to the database.
 * In /java/.../utils/ArticleTextExtractor.java the text of the full articles is cut out of the website.
   For some websites this needs adjustments to get the cutting of the article right.
 Some special selections are made there for our use.